 SECTION #3

+What kind of person was the person you’re honoring?
 What was their profession?
 Background?
 Personality?
 Life of the party?
 Quiet but with a wicked sense of humor?
 What were they passionate about?

 SECTION #4

-that get to the core of who the person was and illustrate what you’ve told us about them in step 3.
+Share some favorite stories and memories that get to the core of who the person was and illustrate what you’ve told us about them in step 3.
 Be specific!

 If you loved going out to lunch with your grandmother, where did you go?
 What did you order?
 What did she order?
 Did you go to movies together?
 What kind of movies did she like?